Neonatal Intensive Care Unit Services

 Our staff encourages breastfeeding.
 Breast milk is one of the most important

-things that only you can supply for your baby.
-It contains special components
+things that only a mother can supply for her baby.
+It contains special

-that will help your baby grow and become stronger.
+nutrients that helps babies grow and become stronger.

 Although your baby may not be ready to breastfeed initially, you can supply

-expressed breast milk that we can feed to your baby.
+expressed breast milk that can be bottle-fed to your baby.

-Lactation Center is always available to assist in this process and you should feel free
+Lactation Center is always available to assist in this process and new mothers should feel

-to ask questions at any time.
-You may call to ask any questions about
+free to ask questions at any time.
+Mothers are encouraged to ask any and

-breastfeeding or just to get moral support for your breastfeeding efforts.
+all questions about breastfeeding or to just seek moral support for their

-The center also rents and sells breast pumps and equipment.
+breastfeeding efforts.
+The center also rents and sells breast pumps and

 The Case Management staff offers supportive services to families experiencing

-can refer parents to local community and state agencies to help with special
+care.
+Case managers may also refer parents to local community and state

 If you ever have questions or difficulties coping with your baby's